bitnami/charts/bitnami/haproxy/README.md

 ### Configuring HAProxy

-By default, HAProxy is deployed with a dummy configuration.
+By default, HAProxy is deployed with a sample, non-functional, configuration.
 You will need to edit the following several values to adapt it to your use case:

-First, set the set the configuration to be injected in the `haproxy.cfg` file.
+First, set the set the configuration to be injected in the `haproxy.cfg` file by changing the `configuration` value.
 Alternatively, you can provide an existing ConfigMap with `haproxy.cfg` by using the `existingConfigmap` value.
 The example below configures HAProxy to forward all requests to port 8080 to a service called `service1:8080` (which we assume it is accessible from inside the cluster).

 ```yaml
 configuration: |